franklinhutto/Bloodhound/README.md

 The record input will match the data type of the field:

-* String is an exact match but not case sensitive
+* String is an exact match but is not case sensitive
 * Integer is an exact match
 * Float is  limited (needs a between method)
 * Date is between method with the syntax of year month date (xxxx xx xx)